NinjaMock includes all of the typical stencils for web and mobile wireframing.

 The startup page is saved within the project itself.
 This means that you can change the startup page at any time without sending tons of different secret links to your customers.
 Anyone accessing your project via the secret link will begin on the same startup page.

-NinjaMock projects can also be opened on tablets and smartphones, which makes it very convenient to see how your designs appear on specific devices!
+NinjaMock projects can also be opened on tablets and smartphones, which makes it very convenient to see how your wireframe and mockup designs appear on specific devices!
 The Share dialog generates a QR code which contains the secret share link.

 You can scan the code with your device to quickly open the project for testing before sharing with your team or your customers.Work as a team